mbm6448/parallel_URL_dl/README.md

 # Parallel File Downloader

-Download multiple files in parallel from a list of URLs using Python.
+A simple python script to download multiple files in parallel from a list of URLs.
 This tool uses the `requests` library for fetching the content and `ThreadPoolExecutor` for parallel downloading.

 ## Table of Contents